hitvoice/notes/knowledge/deep learning/architectures.md

   - extractive pooling [11]: softmax(max(score, dim=1)) * a
 - fusion: can use position-wise projection or sequence encoding here

+If attention score is the inner product, the product should be scale by $\sqrt{1/d}$ to counteract a change in variance under the assumption that the two vectors are independent random variables.
+Softmax with large values will have extremely small gradients. \[19\]

-The weighted sum can be scaled by $\sqrt{1/L}$ to counteract a change in variance.
-Under the assumption that the attention scores are uniformly distributed (which is generally not the case but found to work well in practice [12]), the weighted sum can be scaled by $L\sqrt{1/L}$.
+The weighted sum can be scaled by $\sqrt{1/L}$ to counteract a change in variance \[12\].
+Under the assumption that the attention scores are uniformly distributed (which is generally not the case but found to work well in some cases), the weighted sum can be scaled by $L\sqrt{1/L}$ [12].
 ## Meta Architecture
 ### Residual Connection
 $$